Oma50385/digital-electronics/README.md

 <a name="part1"></a>

-# Lab 4: Dmitrii Semenov
+# Lab 4: Roman Lunin

 ### LED(7:4) indicators